SiMa-ai/models/README.md

 For all 90+ supported models, links/instructions are provided for the pre-trained FP32 models along with compilation scripts and PyTorch to ONNX conversion script.

+[^1]: Models that compile and run fully on MLSOC- MLA ( Machine Learning Accelerator) engine.

 # Model List #
 |  Model   |  Framework  |  Input Shape  |  Pretrained Model |  Compilation script |